NESCent/Tools-for-Evo-Hack/README.md

-Ingredients
+What I did

 * git clone git@github.com:peterjc/mediawiki_to_git_md.git
 * git clone git@github.com:NESCent/Tools-for-Evo-Hack.git
 * cd Tools-for-Evo-Hack.git
 * scp -p siren:/deposit/inputs/dumps/gmodevohackathon.xml.gz ./
+* gunzip gmodevohackathon.xml.gz
 * install docker
 * define a 'pandoc' command, put it on path

         \#!/bin/bash
         exec docker run -v \`pwd\`:\`pwd\` jagregory/pandoc $*

-* kludge the invocation of 'pandoc' in convert.py
+* kludge the invocation of 'pandoc' in convert.py to compensate for use of docker

-        '/path...to.../Tools-for-Evo-Hack/' + mw_filename],
+        [... '/path...to.../Tools-for-Evo-Hack/' + mw_filename],

 * invoke with

         python /path...to.../gmodevohackathon/mediawiki_to_git_md/convert.py \`pwd\`/gmodevohackathon.xml

-I could have used 'brew install pandoc' and avoided docker and the kludge and `pwd` nonsense entirely.
+I could have used 'brew install pandoc' and avoided docker and the kludge and `pwd` nonsense entirely, but I didn't think of that.
+(The standard OS X pandoc installer fails, but brew works just fine.)

 After converting 363 pages I got